 2. The formal employee performance evaluation takes place between the employee and his/her direct supervisor.

-3. The employee performance reviews are focused on identifying area for improvement and proposing adequate solutions.
+3. The employee performance reviews are focused on identifying areas for improvement and proposing adequate solutions.

 4. The employee performance review and feedback sessions are welcomed and generate a positive vibe in the organization.

 1. Employees have all the necessary resources such as technology, equipment, adequate working environment and access to educational resources to support their efforts in reaching the expected performance levels.

 2. The employee performance reviews are followed up by clear initiatives directed towards supporting the employee to achieve the desired levels of performance.

 3. The employee performance review follow actions as well as continuous feedback encourages and leads to better individual performance.